vogelchr/e1_sam4_usb/README.txt

 	 - If inverted-logic signals would use !SIGNAL instead of #SIGNAL, EAGLE would over-stroke their names
 	  => (vogelchr) Nice, didn't know this, but will probably not change.

+	- USB_VBUS_SENS not routed to microcontroller!
+	  device is bus powered, hence monitoring not needed!